AdaCore/spark2014/docs/ug/gnatprove.rst

    "class-wide precondition weaker than overridden one", "Check that the class-wide precondition aspect of the subprogram is weaker than its overridden class-wide precondition."
    "class-wide postcondition stronger than overridden one", "Check that the class-wide postcondition aspect of the subprogram is stronger than its overridden class-wide postcondition."

-The following table shows all flow analysis messages, which come in three
+The following table shows all flow analysis messages, either (W)arnings, (C)hecks.
-classes: I(nitialization) errors are the most serious flow errors as not fixing them might result in a program which can exhibit erroneous (undefined) behaviour at run time.
-F(low) errors indicate a serious problem with a dependency relation, if such an error is not fixed, the dependency relations cannot be relied on.
-All other unclassified messages are warnings about questionable code constructs.

 .. tabularcolumns:: |l|l|p{4in}|